 You might not need goggles though – a hand held Night Vision monocular or binoculars might be all that you need.

 Monocular Night Vision Goggles

-Ok, those are some nice options, but also very expensive.
+Ok, those are some very nice options we look at, but also very expensive.

 For some situations, a monocular (single tube) setup is desirable.